kparc/kcc/README.md

 And now that we know which way the rivers flow in 𝒌 land, we are equipped to discuss another key aspect of 𝒌 design.
 It has to do with the fact that a function call and vector indexing not only look the same - they also have the same *binding strength*, also known as *precedence*.

 > For a mathematically inclined reader, the title of this chapter might sound as overly naive and simplistic, which it is.
-Indeed, `l t r` is an application of two functions, `t` followed by `l` which are both located to the left of their arguments on their right, so the proper way to describe evaluation should've been **left of right**.
+Indeed, `l t r` is an application of two functions, `t` followed by `l` which are both located to the left of their arguments on their right, so the proper way to describe evaluation order should've been **left of right**.
 However, this is not the case, and the chapter is called the way it is called, and simplifying things is not always a bad idea.
 We take refuge in the fact that another fundamental idea that *vectors and functions are essentially the same thing* is presented in its full glory.

 #### precedence